^

 Causes and pathogenesis of MERRF syndrome

-Symptoms of MERRF Syndrome
+Symptoms of MERRF syndrome

 What's bothering you?

-Diagnosis of MERRF Syndrome
+Diagnosis of MERRF syndrome

-The main criteria of the MERRF syndrome are:
+The main criteria for MERRF syndrome are:

 • mitochondrial type of inheritance;